Messquerade/Costumers-Assistant/README.md

 ### By Anna Clarke

-This is design and planning web application for costumers to organize large productions.
+This is design and planning web application for costumers to organize large productions and coordinate with other theater professionals.

 ## Technologies
 * React